ocp-power-demos/cloud_interop/README.md

 [root@p230n134 cloud_interop]#
 ```

-So far you have deployed the solution and created a secure route to be accessible outside OCP cluster.
+So far, you have deployed the solution and created a secure route to access your application outside OCP cluster.
-Please add this API at end of your route `/api/getInspectionsByZipCodeIteration/10100/10150/1`
+Please add this path towards end of your URL/route `/api/getInspectionsByZipCodeIteration/10100/10150/1` ,
 which would fetch Inspections carried between areas with pincodes `10100` and `101500` via NodeJS APIs
 and from MongoDB.